wuqui/llms-and-open-science/pages/LLMs as calculators for text.md

 - [[Quirin]]
 - LLMs can be used seen as calculators for text.
 They can be used to make writing and reading more efficient.
-- Willison, Simon.
-2023.
-‘Think of Language Models like ChatGPT as a “Calculator for Words”’.
-2023. https://simonwillison.net/2023/Apr/2/calculator-for-words/.
+- [Willison, Simon.
+2023.]([[Willison2023LingCalc]])  ‘Think of Language Models like ChatGPT as a “Calculator for Words”’.
+2023.https://simonwillison.net/2023/Apr/2/calculator-for-words/.
+- Willison2023LingCalc

-  Example use case: Giving feedback to students about their term papers, turning bullet point notes into paragraphs.
+- Example use case: Giving feedback to students about their term papers, turning bullet point notes into paragraphs.
 #### Workflow
 - adding annotations to the student term paper
 - taking notes in bullet format (hierarchical, plain text)